UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

-Anyone with a Data Crate zip file can unzip it, notice that there is a CATALOG.html file in the root directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on.
-This is an improvement over simple zipping or bagging of files or using XML-based metadata formats.
+Anyone with a Data Crate zip file can unzip it, notice that there is a CATALOG.html file in the root directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using XML-based metadata formats.

-Because DataCrates could be created at many different stages in the research data lifecycle there is a very minimal mandated minimum set of metadata, the only compulsory metadata is:
+Because DataCrates could be created at many different stages in the research data lifecycle there is a very minimal mandated minimum set of metadata.
+The only mandadtory metadata is:
 *  a creation date
 *  a contact person (which could be done by role) and a
 *  description of the data.